Grand Prix 4

-Grand Prix 4, commonly known as GP4 is a Formula One racing simulator game co-developed by Geoff Crammond's development studio Simergy and Infogrames' Chippenham development studio, and published by Infogrames.
-Released for the PC on June 21, 2002, and is the last entry in Crammond's Grand Prix series, and the last entry released under the MicroProse label.
-Based on the 2001 Formula One season, GP4 is a huge graphical and physics upgrade from the previous version, Grand Prix 3 which had been released in 2000.
+Grand Prix 4, commonly known as GP4, is a Formula One racing simulator game co-developed by Geoff Crammond's development studio Simergy and Infogrames' Chippenham development studio, and published by Infogrames.
+Released for the PC on June 21, 2002, it is the last entry in Crammond's Grand Prix series, and the last entry released under the MicroProse label.
+Based on the 2001 Formula One season, GP4 is a graphical and physics update from the previous version, Grand Prix 3, which was released in 2000.

 Modifications from version 3

 Grand Prix 4 featured a heavily revised graphics engine and updated physics, including wet weather driving: